Last updated: May 17, 2023

 Quick Summary

-• An LLC can have multiple DBAs (Doing Business As) by following the state's rules for registering additional DBAs.
+- An LLC can have multiple DBAs by adhering to state-specific rules for registering additional DBAs.

-• Registering multiple DBAs ensures clarity among LLC owners and allows for separate brand identities and targeted business activities.
+- Registering various DBAs allows LLC owners to maintain separate brand identities and conduct distinct business activities.

-Your LLC can have multiple DBAs.
+Your LLC can have many DBAs.
 Although the default rule for an LLC is that it has one DBA (its owner if it's a single-member LLC).

-If you want to have more than one DBA for your own LLC, you must follow your state's rules for registering additional DBAs.
+If you want to have more than one DBA for your own LLC, we recommend following your state's rules for registering additional DBAs.

 Other states only require registration of those members who will be engaged in or managing the business.

-Registering as many DBAs as possible is always a good idea because this ensures that all LLC owners are on the same page regarding their rights and responsibilities.
+Drawing from our experience, registering as many DBAs as possible is always a good idea as it ensures that all LLC owners are on the same page regarding their rights and responsibilities.

 Multiple DBAs also allow you to conduct various business activities or create separate brand identities while maintaining the legal structure of your LLC.